Comedy Review: John Bishop, Winging It live at the 02 Arena

 A highlight of the set included how the comedian experienced his first Muslim wedding and touching on taboo subjects of how they do not drink at the ceremony.
 Whitehall described how this led to an encounter with an 8 year old child in saving the day in playing a game of “would you rather?”.
 The comedic style Whitehall projects through his engaging and charismatic persona is conveyed to the audience and it’s easy to see why he is one of the popular comedians, personalities and panellists on the TV in recent years.

-Whitehall’s set was a strong first work in progress show and one of the best preview’s I have seen in recent years.
+Whitehall’s set was a strong first work in progress show and one of the best previews’s I have seen in recent years.
 The Whitehall’s set was confident from start to finish with not much material not needing alteration for the mammoth ‘At Large’ arena tour that is ahead of him.

 Live Review- Jackie Mason live at Adelphi Theatre